naacl-org/naacl-hlt-2015/README-schedule.md

 Delete all the PDF files if any were part of the zip file.

+## Important

-The schedule needs to be integrated into the main website possibly by generating an `index.md` file which will pick up the header and footer HTML as well as the right CSS hopefully.
+The schedule needs to be integrated into the main website by generating the files `schedule.md` and `authorindex.md`.

+This is done by calling `python generate-schedule.py`.